VW Passat TDI 2004-2005 B5 New owner maintenance checks and FAQ

 The downside is that average fuel economy is lower because they were only sold in automatic "tiptronic" transmission in North America and they are heavier, bigger cars.
 All Passat TDI in North America are front wheel drive.
 No 4motion AWD was available with the TDI engine and it's not possible to convert your TDI to 4motion because of the floorpan.
 It would be possible to covert a 4motion to TDI.

 You may see B5 - this refers to the 5th generation of B-chassis car, the 1998-2005 VW Passat.
-All B5/B5.5 are mark4/mkiv/mk4 cars, the general 4th generation of VW.
+All B5/B5.5 are mark4/mkiv/mk4 cars, the 4th generation of VW.
 All TDI (2004-2005) are technically B5.5.
 The late B5.5 (all TDI) got many upgrades such as round aero side view mirrors w/turn signals, new projector headlights, bumpers/taillights, fenders, chassis and suspension refinements, and interior differences.
 Many B5 parts will work on your B5.5.

 Most auto parts stores give free error code scans.
 Not every error code will set the check engine light (CEL) or malfunction indicator light (MIL).
 If you do DIY maintenance, buy a VW/Audi specific VCDS car diagnostic cable and software.
 It has lots of diagnostic features and support modes that are not available through a generic OBD2 code scanner.
 Does the car run poorly, is slow, or suddenly loses power?
 See 1000q: constant low power and 1000q: sudden limp mode diagnosis.